ronnieholm/Bugfree.OracleHospitality/README.md

 ## Configure clients for use with YourClient

-Adding a reference to Bugfree.OracleHospitality.Clients to YourProject, its Startup.cs must ensure that client settings are available and that the dependency injection container includes the clients and their dependencies:
+After adding a reference to Bugfree.OracleHospitality.Clients to YourProject, the YourProject Startup.cs must ensure that client settings are available and that the dependency injection container includes the clients and their
+dependencies:

 ```csharp
 public static IServiceCollection AddFileConfiguration(this IServiceCollection services)